Showing the value of your Splunk deployment

 Measure utilization on a scale

 Start by establishing a benchmark for your Splunk usage.
-Your initial benchmark will be a guess, but as your user community spends time with Splunk, these estimates will become more accurate and detailed.
+Your initial benchmark will be a guess, but as your user community spends time using your Splunk deployment, these estimates will become more accurate and detailed.

 - Years 1 and 2: measure license usage only